Top Benefits of Pea Protein

 Why does this matter to you as an active person?
 Because the physiological systems involved in nitric oxide synthesis support blood vessel dilation, blood pressure regulation, and inflammation mediation, all of which are essential components of exercise adaptation.4,14

 Lastly, pea protein is easy to digest and it mixes well into water and other liquids.
-So, you won’t have to worry about being bogged down during your workout by gas or an upset stomach that other protein powders often cause.
+So, you won’t have to worry about being bogged down during your workout by gas or an upset stomach that other protein powders could cause.

 Pea Protein for Hair Loss